Darrell Weaver: Oklahoma Senate

 In August 2017, Weaver launched a campaign for the 24th district of the Oklahoma Senate.
 He won the 2018 election and was reelected in 2022 without opposition.

 In April 2025, he launched a campaign for Lieutenant Governor of Oklahoma in 2026 election.
+He lost the primary election to T. W. Shannon.

+In June 2026, he was appointed county sheriff for Cleveland County to succeed Chris Amason.

 Personal life

 He is a Christian, married, and has five children.